rook/rook/SECURITY.md

 **Optional Fix Disclosure to Private Distributors List** (Completed within 1-14 days of Disclosure):

-* The Fix Lead will make a determination with the help of the Fix Team if an issue is critical enough to require early disclosure to distributors.
-Generally this Private Distributor Disclosure process should be reserved for remotely exploitable or privilege escalation issues.
+- The Fix Lead will decide with the help of the Fix Team if an issue is critical enough to require early disclosure to distributors.
+Generally, this Private Distributor Disclosure process should be reserved for remotely exploitable or privileged escalation issues.
 Otherwise, this process can be skipped.
-* The Fix Lead will email the patches to cncf-rook-distributors-announce@lists.cncf.io so distributors can prepare their own release to be available to users on the day of the issue's announcement.
+- The Fix Lead will email the patches to cncf-rook-distributors-announce@lists.cncf.io so distributors can prepare their release to be available to users on the day of the issue's announcement.
   Distributors should read about the [Private Distributor List](#private-distributor-list) to find out the requirements for being added to this list.
-* **What if a distributor breaks embargo?** The PST will assess the damage and may make the call to release earlier or continue with the plan.
+- **What if a distributor breaks an embargo?** The PST will assess the damage and may make the call to release earlier or continue with the plan.
 When in doubt push forward and go public ASAP.

 **Fix Release Day** (Completed within 1-21 days of Disclosure)

-* The Fix Team will selectively choose all needed commits from the Master branch in order to create a new release on top of the current last version released.
+- The Fix Team will selectively choose all needed commits from the Master branch to create a new release on top of the current last version released.
-* Release process will be as usual.
+- Release process will be as usual.
-* The Fix Lead will request a CVE from [DWF](https://github.com/distributedweaknessfiling/DWF-Documentation) and include the CVSS and release details.
+- The Fix Lead will request a CVE from [DWF](https://github.com/distributedweaknessfiling/DWF-Documentation) and include the CVSS and release details.
-* The Fix Lead will inform all users, devs and integrators, now that everything is public, announcing the new releases, the CVE number, and the relevant merged PRs to get wide distribution and user action.
-As much as possible this email should be actionable and include links on how to apply the fix to user's environments; this can include links to external distributor documentation.
+- The Fix Lead will inform all users, devs, and integrators, now that everything is public, announcing the new releases, the CVE number, and the relevant merged PRs to get wide distribution and user action.
+As much as possible this email should be actionable and include links on how to apply the fix to the user's environments; this can include links to external distributor documentation.

 ## Private Distributor List